ebramk12/digital-disbursements/docs/faq/faq.md

 <details>
 <summary><b>Do we have a DDP web console or monitoring portal to check the transaction history for the disbursements ? </b></summary>

- At the moment its not available for the non-prod enviromnet.
+ At the moment its not available for the non-prod environment.
 But for production we do have the CLX reporting tool, where we can check the transaction details.
  Please refer the CLX section for more details.

 </details>